RETA INVESTOR ALERT: Levi & Ko - GuruFocus.com

 PR Newswire

-NEW YORK, May 25, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Reata Pharmaceuticals, Inc. ("Reata" or "the Company") (NASDAQ: RETA): concerning possible violations of federal securities laws.
+NEW YORK, June 1, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Reata Pharmaceuticals, Inc. ("Reata") (NASDAQ: RETA) concerning possible violations of federal securities laws.

 or contact Joseph E. Levi, Esq. either via email at [email protected] or by telephone at (212) 363-7500.